Proper Liquid Filtration for Professional Quality Cannabis Extracts and Oils

 - 2.The desired result is a solvent saturated with cannabinoids; the oils have dissolved from the plant material into the solvent.

 - 3.For butane, propane, or CO2 solvents, the next step is winterization, or freezing for solvent removal.
 When extracting with cold ethanol, winterization is not necessary due to the extremely low temperatures.
-Winterization in a commercial production setting normally involves lowering temperatures to between -40 degrees Celsius, to -80, for 12-16 hours.
+Winterization in a commercial production setting normally involves lowering temperatures to -40 to -80 degrees Celsius, for 12-16 hours.

 - a.
 This process freezes the lipids and fats in the crude product, and is not required with an ethanol solvent.
 The reason that other solvents need winterization is that butane, or BHO, unlike ethanol, is non-polar and therefore dissolves excessive plant material, which is removed via winterization.